 CTRP & ClinicalTrials.gov

 The National Library of Medicine's ClinicalTrials.gov website offers information for a wide range of diseases and conditions.
-Registering trials with ClinicalTrials.gov is a federal requirement for certain trial types, and is necessary for any trial if you intend to publish research results in a medical journal.
-Registration must be complete prior to enrolling the first study participant (note that ICMJE requires registration on ClinicalTrials.gov prior to enrollment of first participant).
+Registering trials with ClinicalTrials.gov is a federal requirement for certain trial types and is necessary for any trial if you intend to publish research results in a medical journal.
+Registration must be complete within 21 days of enrolling the first study participant (note that ICMJE requires registration on ClinicalTrials.gov prior to enrollment of first participant).
 Records must be updated within 30 days of a change in recruitment status or completion date and other updates must occur at least every 12 months.
 Trial records must be verified for accuracy every 6 months and summary results must be submitted within 12 months of the trial’s primary completion date.

 Which trials does Clinical Research Support register on ClinicalTrials.gov and CTRP?

 Clinical Research Support registers trials that meet all of the following criteria:

 - Trial has received SRC approval from Fred Hutchinson/UW Cancer Consortium